javierjrg/POS-Microservices-RPi4B-GreengrassV2/README.md

 - **Local Microservices Deployment:** AWS Greengrass V2 runs essential services directly on the Raspberry Pi 4B, minimizing reliance on constant cloud connectivity.
 - **Offline Functionality:** POS devices continue operating during network failures, ensuring an improved user experience.
 - **Data Synchronization:** Automatic synchronization of locally processed data to AWS once connectivity is restored, maintaining data integrity and continuity.
-- **Enhanced Security:** To protect sensitive transaction data, Robust security measures, including encryption and access controls, are implemented.
+- **Enhanced Security:** To protect sensitive transaction data, robust security measures, including encryption and access controls, have been implemented.

 This project addresses critical challenges in current POS systems, such as performance slowdowns during outages, by providing a scalable, reliable solution that meets the growing demands of modern retail environments.